hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 ### Week 7 - Week 8
 Kendal Mitchell, PPJ 6

+I spent around 8 hours of development work this week.

+Positive:
+This week was spent debugging and pair programming with Cyn and Yash on our Level Builder.
+Although, it's not entirely fixed, we got valuable information out of attempting solutions, discovering that our Singleton was dealing with serialization issues between Edit and Runtime.

+Negative:
+The continued NullReferenceException and singleton issues are starting to impede our generation of levels.
+We'll need to get this fixed so a more accessible tool is ready for our designers.

+Upcoming:
+I'll definitely need to finish up with the level builder this week and start music production, as well as any other tasks I'm assigned.

 ### Week 8 - Week 9
 Kendal Mitchell, PPJ 7